Khalji dynasty: The last Khalji sultans

 Alauddin Khalji died in January 1316.
 Thereafter, the sultanate witnessed chaos, coup and succession of assassinations.
 Malik Kafur became the sultan but lacked support from the amirs and was killed within a few months.

 Over the next three years following Malik Kafur's death, another three sultans assumed power violently and/or were killed in coups.
-First, the amirs installed a six-year-old named Shihab-ud-din Omar as sultan and his teenage brother, Qutb ud din Mubarak Shah, as regent.
+First, the amirs installed a six-year-old named Shihab-ud-din Omar as sultan and his teenage brother, Qutbuddin Mubarak Shah, as regent.
 Qutb killed his younger brother and appointed himself sultan; to win over the loyalty of the amirs and the Malik clan he offered Ghazi Malik the position of army commander in the Punjab.
 Others were given a choice between various offices and death.
-After ruling in his own name for less than four years, Mubarak Shah was murdered in 1320 by one of his generals, Khusraw Khan.
+After ruling in his own name for less than four years, Mubarak Shah was murdered in 1320 by one of his generals, Khusrau Khan.
 Amirs persuaded Ghazi Malik, who was still army commander in the Punjab, to lead a coup.
 Ghazi Malik's forces marched on Delhi, captured Khusraw Khan, and beheaded him.
-Upon becoming sultan, Ghazi Malik renamed himself Ghiyath al-Din Tughluq, becoming the first ruler of the Tughluq dynasty.
+Upon becoming sultan, Ghazi Malik renamed himself Ghiyath al-Din Tughluq, becoming the first ruler of the Tughlaq dynasty.

-Economic policy and administration
+Government & administrations

 Alauddin Khalji changed the tax policies to strengthen his treasury to help pay the keep of his growing army and fund his wars of expansion.
 He raised agriculture taxes from 20% to 50% – payable in grain and agricultural produce (or cash), eliminating payments and commissions on taxes collected by local chiefs, banned socialization among his officials as well as inter-marriage between noble families to help prevent any opposition forming against him; he cut salaries of officials, poets and scholars in his kingdom.

+Regarding the military, historians states the standing army of sultanate during Khilji dynasty consist of 300,000-400,000 horse cavalry and 2500-3000 war elephant.
+Which is smaller than its successor state, the Tughlaq dynasty, which recorded to possess a standing army of 500,000 cavalry.